“I’m not touching you, I’m not touching you, I’m not touching you.”

 As promised, a second attendant appears with a wheelchair plus a bag of ice that I press against the purple welt.

-From there, the attendants lead us through the park as I begin to feel disorientated while less friendly strangers watch me go by in the wheelchair.
+From there, the attendants lead us through the park as I begin to feel more disoriented while less friendly strangers watch me go by in the wheelchair holding ice to my face.

 Once we get to the ER and as I'm getting checked by the doctor, dad says, "It looks they're taking care of you, so do you mind if I stand out there to watch the rest of the game?"